 Running a peer learning network

-As well as kick-starting new data collaboration in key areas, we will also support emerging data collaborations from across different sectors by running a peer learning network.
+As well as kick-starting new data collaboration in key areas, we are supporting existing and emerging data collaborations by running a peer learning network.

-In the next couple of months, we want to better understand what types of support we can usefully provide through the peer network, and our experiences in running similar networks in the past – such as the Open Data Leaders Network and the Data Trust Exploration Group – will inform its design.
-At the least, we will create opportunities for peer learning and networking, access to Microsoft and ODI advice, and funding for the data collaborations to take part.
+We are using our experiences in running similar networks – such as the Open Data Leaders Network and the Data Trust Exploration Group – to inform the network’s design.
+We will create opportunities for peer learning and networking, access to Microsoft and ODI advice, and funding for the data collaborations to take part.

 As part of our R&D programme, we are currently running a stimulus fund for nascent data access initiatives and data institutions, focused on helping them explore options for sustainability, which we will also learn from and adapt for this context.